Jack Kelly Sr. (rower): Personal life

-Kelly's daughter Grace was an Academy Award-winning actress who became Princess consort of Monaco when she married Prince Rainier in 1956.
+Kelly's daughter Grace was an Academy Award-winning actress who became Princess Consort of Monaco when she married Prince Rainier in 1956.
 Kelly purportedly gave Prince Rainier a $2 million dowry for his daughter's marriage.
 Kelly is the maternal grandfather of Albert II, the reigning prince of Monaco.
 When Grace's engagement to Prince Rainier was announced, Kelly quipped: "I told the Prince that royalty didn't mean that much to us, and that I hoped he wouldn't run around the way some Princes do."

 Kelly was the model for the character of George Kittredge, Tracy Lord's brash, up-and-coming, man-of-the-people fiancé, in Philip Barry's 1939 Broadway comedy The Philadelphia Story.
 Grace Kelly played Tracy Lord in the 1956 Cole Porter movie musical version, High Society.
 Grace visited her grandfather's cottage, the Kelly homestead, near Newport, County Mayo during her 1961 state visit to Ireland.

 Later life

-Kelly was actively involved in city politics, including chairmanship of the Philadelphia County Democratic Party in 1937 and ran for mayor of Philadelphia in 1935.
-At the time, Philadelphia was a heavily Republican city, but he came close to winning, losing by fewer than 50,000 votes compared with the usual margin of 300,000.
+Kelly was actively involved in city politics, ran for mayor of Philadelphia in 1935 and chaired the Philadelphia County Democratic Party in 1937.
+When he ran for mayor, Philadelphia was a heavily Republican city, but he came close to winning, losing by fewer than 50,000 votes compared with the usual margin of 300,000.
 From January 1936 until June 1937, Kelly served as Pennsylvania secretary of revenue under Governor George Howard Earle III.

-He was a commissioner and later president of the Fairmount Park Commission, which administered Fairmount Park in Philadelphia, one of the largest municipal parks in the world.
-In 1941, President Roosevelt named the still popular Kelly as the National Physical Fitness Director, a post he held throughout World War II.
-Kelly was a strong advocate for physical fitness for all Americans, and in particular those inducted into the military.
+Kelly was a commissioner and later president of the Fairmount Park Commission, which administered Fairmount Park in Philadelphia, one of the largest municipal parks in the world.
+In 1941, President Roosevelt named the still-popular Kelly as the National Physical Fitness Director, a post he held throughout World War II.
+Kelly strongly advocated for physical fitness for all Americans, particularly those brought into the military.

-Kelly was Commodore of the Schuylkill Navy from 1935 to 1940, and was president of the NAAO, the then governing board for U.S. rowing, from 1954 through 1955.
+Kelly was Commodore of the Schuylkill Navy from 1935 to 1940 and was president of the NAAO, the then governing board for U.S. rowing, from 1954 through 1955.
 Kelly is the only rower who is a member of the U.S. Olympic Hall of Fame.
 He is also a member of the United States Rowing Hall of Fame, having been elected in 1956 at the same time as his son Jack Jr.

 Kelly died of intestinal cancer at his home in Philadelphia, age 70.
 He was interred at Holy Sepulchre Cemetery in Cheltenham, Pennsylvania.

 In 1967, Philadelphia erected a prominent statue of Kelly by artist Harry Rosin near the finish line of the Schuylkill River course that Kelly rowed.
-It is located just off of the scenic Kelly Drive, which is named for Kelly's son, Jack Jr. Every year, USRowing, as the governing board is now known, bestows the Jack Kelly Award on an individual who represents the ideals that Kelly exemplified, including superior achievement in rowing, service to amateur athletics and success in their chosen profession.
+It is located just off of the scenic Kelly Drive, formerly East River Drive, which is named for Kelly's son, Jack Jr. Every year, USRowing, as the governing board is now known, bestows the Jack Kelly Award on an individual who represents the ideals that Kelly exemplified, including superior achievement in rowing, service to amateur athletics and success in their chosen profession.